openmoh/openmohaa/docs/compiling.md

 Visual Studio (2019 or 2022) is generally preferred.

-Flex and Bison can be downloaded from here: https://github.com/lexxmark/winflexbison/releases/tag/v2.5.25 OpenAL can be downloaded from here: https://github.com/kcat/openal-soft/releases/tag/1.23.1
+Flex and Bison can be downloaded from here: https://github.com/lexxmark/winflexbison/releases/tag/v2.5.25 OpenAL can be downloaded from here: https://github.com/kcat/openal-soft/releases/tag/1.23.1 rename `soft_oal.dll` to `OpenAL64.dll` on 64-bit and `OpenAL32.dll` on 32-bit

 Append `-DFLEX_EXECUTABLE=...\win_flex.exe -DBISON_EXECUTABLE=...\win_bison.exe -DOPENAL_INCLUDE_DIR="path/to/oal/include" -DOPENAL_LIBRARY="path/to/oal"` to the CMake command-line to use the package from the link above.